arunabh15091989/flower-image-classifier/README.md

 # image-classifier-aipnd
 Image Classifier Project for Data Science Nanodegree (Udacity)

+## Overview
+In this project, we train an image classifier to recognize different species of flowers.
+We can imagine using something like this in a phone app that tells you the name of the flower your camera is looking at.
+In practice you'd train this classifier, then export it for use in your application.
+We'll be using [this dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) of 102 flower categories, you can see a few examples below.

+The project is broken down into multiple steps:

+* Load and preprocess the image dataset
+* Train the image classifier on your dataset
+* Use the trained classifier to predict image content

+When we've completed this project, we'll have an application that can be trained on any set of labeled images.

 ## Example Commands
 ```
 python train.py --gpu True --learning_rate 0.002 --dropout 0.6 --epochs 3 --arch 'vgg19' --hidden_units 500